Bashar12345/M360ICT_task/README.md

 4. **Authenticate**:
     - Use the **POST** `/auth/login` to generate a token, then use that token to access protected routes by passing it in the `Authorization` header as `Bearer <token>`.

-Let me know if you need additional details!

 ## Contributing